Rozovian’s Music Log

 It’s the present.
 Illegal streaming and downloading is illegal, and commercial services aren’t convenient.
 Audio is overcompressed, or has too much dynamics to sound good on low listening levels.
 Movies are available on disc half a year after they come out in local cinemas, which is a few months after their US release.
 Sales are arbitrary and I am not informed about them.
 My DVD collection is sizable, but DVD is getting old.
 I haven’t found Pitch Black anywhere.
 Where’s Steam for video?

-Posted in television/movies, the internet | Tagged: , | Leave a Comment »
+Posted in television/movies, the internet | Tagged: , | 1 Comment »

 The Pros and Cons of Game Writers